MicrosoftDocs/win32/desktop-src/tablet/creating-custom-dictionaries-for-handwriting-recognition-in-windows-7-and-windows-server-2008-r2.md

 ## Compiling a Word List

 The word list to be compiled must be in plain-text format and should be saved using a Unicode encoding.
 Other encodings will not work.
 Each line of the text file is taken as a single entry in the dictionary.
-Multiword units—entries containing one or more spaces—are allowed.
+Multiword units entries containing one or more spaces are allowed.
 Spaces at the beginning or end of a line are ignored.

 A custom dictionary is compiled from a command line.
 To compile a dictionary, open a command window, navigate to the folder containing the word list, and then run HwrComp.exe with the command-line options you want to use.